TadeSF/programmieren-1-exam-template/README.md

         # If you use github cli for the first time, you have to login first
         gh auth login

-        # Create a new repository
+        # Create a new repository – Dont forget to replace OWNER with your GitHub username
-        gh repo create programmieren-1-exam
+        gh repo create OWNER/programmieren-1-exam --private --source=. --remote=origin
         ```

 4. Link the local repository to the remote one on GitHub (optional)